alphagov/government-service-design-manual/service-manual/measurement/index.md

 ## What happens to your data

 Once live, the performance of your service will be monitored and displayed on the [performance platform](/service-manual/measurement/performance-platform.html).
-This data will be presented in modeules capable of being uniquely configured, and (where possible) will be visible to the public.
+This data will be presented in modules capable of being uniquely configured, and (where possible) will be visible to the public.

 Use this data to [investigate how well a service is performing, and as a prompt for further investigation and testing](/service-manual/measurement/using-data.html).